sancharika/Fake-News-Detector/README.md

-# Fake News Detector
- FAKE NEWS DETECTION using **NLP** and **PA Classifier**.

 # Introduction
 The problem statement of the project is to develop a **FAKE NEWS DETECTION SYSTEM** using natural language processing and Passive Aggressive Classifier, and its accuracy is tested using different machine learning algorithms (_94.16%_) .
 Detection of false news articles will solve obstacles, the chaos created by fake news.
 The project uses different widely used machine learning methods (_Logistic Regression, Naive Bayes, Decision Tree, Passive Aggressive Classifier_) and give a response telling the user about the credibility of that news.

 # Dataset
  Dataset was taken from kaggle competition - [Fake News](https://www.kaggle.com/c/fake-news/data)